Loading, please wait...

-Zaupf - traditionally eaten on a Sunday, bread made the traditional way, but with milk and eggs added to the mixture, giving it a creamy flavour, only costs about 1 Franc 50!
+Zaupf - traditionally eaten on a Sunday, bread made the traditional way, but with milk and eggs added to the mixture, giving it a creamy flavour, only costs about CHf.1.50!

 Paying for things

 Remember, Switzerland is not part of the European Union!
 It uses it's own currency, the Swiss franc which you'll see marked as CHF.
 Sometimes hotels will accept both Francs and Euros.
-Currently, it's 1 CHF to 0.78 GBP, but of course keep an eye on exchange rates as these can fluctuate.
-You'll find that most shops wil take card, but it's always wise to carry some francs on you for that quaint little cafe tucked away in a back street or for the street vendors.
+You'll find that most shops will take card, but it's always wise to carry some francs on you for that quaint little cafe tucked away in a back street or for the street vendors.